springernature/shunter/docs/usage/sample-data.md

 ./node_modules/.bin/shunter-serve
 ```

-you may specify the port on which `shunter-serve` should run by using the option `-p`, this should match the port specified in the Shunter routing configuration, set in the Shunter config file or at run-time with the `-o` option.
+You may specify the port on which `shunter-serve` should run by using the option `-p`, this should match the port specified in the Shunter routing configuration, set in the Shunter config file or at run-time with the `-o` option.
 For example to listen on port 9000, run the following:

 ```
 ./node_modules/.bin/shunter-serve -p 9000